1 Bg 9-1972: The Most Confidential Knowledge

 > That is bhakti.
 One should cultivate the knowledge of Krsna

-> continuously.
+> continually.
 What is that favorable cultivation?
 It is to

 > learn from a bona fide teacher.
 Krsna is the Supreme